NexMaker-Fab/2023zjudem-The-Dynamic-Seven/docs/PM/CAD/cardan_joint.md

-Here we can see all dimensions in centimeter.Our basic structure.
+Here we can see all dimensions in centimeters.Our basic structure.
 <BR>
 <img style="float: center;" width=1000 src="PM/CAD/cad_img/1.png">
 <BR>
-Select New Design .We can open it from file option or shortcut "Ctrl+N".
+Select New Design.We can open it from the file option or shortcut "Ctrl+N".
 <br>
 <img style="float: center;" width=1000 src="PM/CAD/cad_img/2.png">
 <BR>